neurorishika/ant_template_builder/README.md

 ### 3. Place the pre-processed images in the `cleaned_data` folder

-The pre-processed images should be in the `.nii.gz` format.
-The code assumes that the images are in the same orientation, please use [Fiji](https://imagej.net/Fiji/Downloads) to reorient the images if they are not in the same orientation.
-You can export to Nifti format from Fiji by using the [Nifti Plugin](https://imagej.nih.gov/ij/plugins/nifti.html).
+The pre-processed images should be in the `.nrrd` format.
+NRRD stands for Nearly Raw Raster Data, and is a file format designed to store and visualize medical image data.
+The images should be in the same orientation.
+Please use [Fiji](https://imagej.net/Fiji/Downloads) to reorient the images if they are not in the same orientation.
+Also preferably the images should be 8-bit.
+This is not necessary but recommended.

 ### 4. Install poetry and build the environment